 - provide access to relevant seminar programmes and learned conferences within and beyond the institution (where resources and opportunities permit);

-Training programmes should enable research students to:
+Training programmes should enable students:

-- develop good oral and written communications skills enabling them to articulate ideas clearly to a range of audiences;
+- to develop good oral and written communications skills enabling them to articulate ideas clearly to a range of audiences;

 Mode of Candidature